apache/shardingsphere/docs/document/content/features/encrypt/principle.en.md

 First, if the old business needs to be desensitized, it must have stored very important and sensitive information.
 This information has a high gold content and the business is relatively important.
 If it is broken, the whole team KPI is over.
-Therefore, it is impossible to suspend business immediately, prohibit writing of new data, encrypt and clean all historical data with an encryptor, and then deploy the previously reconstructed code online, so that it can encrypt and decrypt online and incremental data.
+Therefore, it is impossible to suspend business immediately, prohibit writing of new data, encrypt and clean all historical data with an encrypt algorithm, and then deploy the previously reconstructed code online, so that it can encrypt and decrypt online and incremental data.
 Such a simple and rough way, based on historical experience, will definitely not work.